sheltermanager/asm3/doc/manual/paymentprocessors.rst

 the system will update the due donation payment record to reflect the new value that they've chosen.
 If they choose the 0 tier, the donation payment record will be deleted.

+No matter how many times the adopter returns to the checkout, once payment has been made, the records will be updated.

+The system will maintain the checkout state for 48 hours before removing it.
+After this period, the adopter will receive an error and will not be able to use their checkout link until a member of staff initiates the adoption checkout process again from the movement tab/book.

 License checkout
 ----------------